casper-network/docs-archive/dapp/getting-started.md

 cargo install cargo-casperlabs --path=.
 ```

-With the built in ability to install binaries, cargo-casperlabs  will put a folder in your path so you can run commands as Cargo subcommands,  a command line tool that provides an environment to help contract developers compile, build, and test code - creating a Wasm contract and tests to deploy on the CasperLabs network.
+With the built in ability to install binaries, cargo-casperlabs  will put a folder in your path so you can run commands as Cargo subcommands -- a command line tool that provides an environment to help contract developers compile, build, and test code - creating a Wasm contract and tests to deploy on the CasperLabs network.

 Note: If you get stuck, check that the Pre-requisites are installed and that you have the correct versions.